Ficool

 Luken finally relaxed, his grip on his staff loosening slightly.
 "And together they are unstoppable."

 Elira crossed her arms.
-"I do not know what kind of war we are in anymore, but I am starting to think we are not the ones leading it."
+"I do not know what kind of war we are in anymore.
+But I am starting to think we are not the ones leading it."

 Nyra glanced sideways at her.
 "Then who is?"